wolfSSL/meta-wolfssl/recipes-wolfssl/wolfprovider/README.md

 3. **Add wolfprovider to your image**:

     Modify your image recipe or `local.conf` file to include `wolfprovider`, `wolfssl`, `openssl`, `openssl-bin`, and `wolfproviderenv`.
-You will only need `openssl-bin` and `wolfproviderenv` if you want to use and test with our included example and conf file.
-Add `wolfprovidertest` to test the unit test as well.
+You will only need `openssl-bin` and `wolfproviderenv` if you want to test your application using the wolfProvider OpenSSL provider.
+Add `wolfprovidertest` and `wolfprovidercmd` to test the unit test and command line test suites as well.

     For yocto kirkstone or newer:
     ```
-    IMAGE_INSTALL:append = "wolfprovider wolfssl openssl openssl-bin wolfproviderenv wolfprovidertest"
+    IMAGE_INSTALL:append = "wolfprovider wolfssl openssl openssl-bin wolfproviderenv wolfprovidertest wolfprovidercmd"
     ```

     For yocto dunfell or earlier:
     ```
-    IMAGE_INSTALL_append = "wolfprovider wolfssl openssl openssl-bin wolfproviderenv wolfprovidertest"
+    IMAGE_INSTALL_append = "wolfprovider wolfssl openssl openssl-bin wolfproviderenv wolfprovidertest wolfprovidercmd"
     ```

 4. **Build Your Image**: